BeeyondCereal

 1. Applesauce as a Star Ingredient: Using applesauce not only infuses the fritters with rich apple flavor but also adds moisture, eliminating the need for additional fats.

-2. Self-Rising Flour Simplifies the Process: By using self-rising flour, which contains leavening agents, the recipe becomes simpler, meaning you can make fluffy fritters without extra ingredients.
+2. Self-Rising Flour Simplifies the Process: By using self-rising flour, which contains leavening agents, this Applesauce Fritters recipe becomes simpler, meaning you can make fluffy fritters without extra ingredients.

 3. Fresh Apple Pieces for Texture: Adding small chunks of fresh apple provides a delightful contrast in texture, offering bursts of juiciness in every bite.